 The Participant (and/or their Representative) chooses to self-direct his/her waiver services.
-You “take charge” of your waiver services and who delivers these services by deciding who works for you as your employees and what vendors you will use for supplies, goods, and other services.
+Participant Direction is a way to “take charge” of how waiver services are provided by determining who delivers these services and deciding what employees to hire or vendors to provide supplies, goods, and other items.

 A few of the key elements to self-direct your waiver services and supports are as follows:

-- you must have a NOW or COMP Waiver;
+- Must have a NOW or COMP Waiver;

-- live in your own home or in the home of a family member;
+- Live in own home or family home;

-- work with your Support Coordinator to make sure that your choice to self-direct is indicated in your ISP and your budget.
+- Work with Support Coordinator to ensure choice to self-direct is indicated in ISP and budget.

 How To Get Started